BellowingButcher/pseudoCode/pseudocode.md

             - forward
             - backwards
             - no movement
+                - This is a joy stick that can move in two directions, forward and back.
+When released it returns the stick back to center.
+Stopping any forward or backward movement of the wheels.
         - Steering toggle
             - Left
             - Right
             - Return to Center
+                - This is a joy stick that can only move in two directions, left and right.
+When released the stick returns to center.
+Returning the steering column to center.
     - Body of controler (how do you hold it?)

 - Remote Car